dobrastefania/FullCalendar/README.md

-Full Calenbdar for organizing events and displaying holidays
+Full Calendar for organizing events and displaying holidays